 Agriculture in Morocco

-We will be finding out more about the farming community of the Atlas Mountains, where the race takes place and will be sharing stories of this fascinating and beautiful landscape, home to a nomadic Berber population and subsistence farmers.
+The Atlas Mountains, where the race takes place, is a fascinating and beautiful landscape, home to a nomadic Berber population and subsistence farmers.